History of Crayola crayons: 1990 – present

 1998 saw the introduction of Crayola's first 120-count assortment.
 In addition to the existing colors, twelve more were added to the lineup in order to bring the count of regular and fluorescent crayons up to 120.
 These were: Canary, Fern, Manatee, Blue Bell, Eggplant, Cotton Candy, Cranberry (later “Blush” in 2005), Pig Pink, Beaver, Desert Sand, Almond, and Antique Brass, a metallic crayon.
 The same year, Torch Red became Scarlet.

 In 1999, Indian Red, part of the Crayola lineup since 1903, was renamed Chestnut, ostensibly because of confusion that children would assume that the color referred to the skin color of American Indians, rather than a reddish pigment from India.
 Thistle, originally produced as Light Magenta in 1949, was replaced by Indigo.
 This made Thistle the only color discontinued after 1990 to not be considered "officially retired".

 To celebrate the hundredth anniversary of Crayola Crayons in 2003, a special 100-count box was created, adding four new colors to the existing 96-color box.
 As in 1992 and 1996, the names were chosen as part of a contest, and the four new crayons became part of the No. 96 box at the end of the anniversary year.
 The new colors were: Mango Tango, Inchworm, Wild Blue Yonder, and Jazzberry Jam.
 To make room for them, four other crayons were retired; two of the sixteen fluorescent colors (Magic Mint and Blizzard Blue), plus Mulberry (produced since 1958) and Teal Blue (introduced in 1990).
 Crayola enthusiasts were given the opportunity to save one of five colors nominated for retirement via an internet poll: the winner was Burnt Sienna.
+The four crayons were officially retired on October 11, 2003.

 Three colors received new names in 2005, as Brink Pink became Pink Sherbert [sic], Cranberry became Blush, and Fuzzy Wuzzy Brown was shortened to Fuzzy Wuzzy.
 Since these changes, the Crayola lineup has remained steady, with changes confined to specialty crayons.

 On March 31, 2017, Crayola announced it would retire Dandelion, to replace it with a blue color.
 A public vote was held, and on September 14, 2017, the new crayon color's name was announced as "Bluetiful".
 The crayon color was included in the boxes for sale starting in late January 2018.
+In 2026, Dandelion was reintroduced.

 In 2021, four new colors were introduced: "Crayellow", "Powder Blue", "Cool Mint", and "Oatmeal".

 The following table includes all of the standard colors introduced since 1990.